T of C

 Page 1 of my transcription (complete pdf) 3 |

-Although the title "Nan Feng Chang" survives in a number of early qin handbooks, most of them are related to another melody first appearing in Xilutang Qintong with the title 虞舜思親 Yu Shun Si Qin.
-That melody is discussed below in a footnote.4
+Although the title "Nan Feng Chang" survives in a number of early qin handbooks,4 all of the later ones are related to another melody first appearing in Xilutang Qintong with the title 虞舜思親 Yu Shun Si Qin.
+That melody is discussed below in a footnote.5

 Characteristics of the "juezhiyu mode" are nowhere detailed.
 From my observation the modal characteristics, as with a number of other melodies in a yu mode, are most notable for the way they switch from being do - so to being la - mi.
 Thus the modal prelude is mostly do - so, goes to la - mi at the end of the main section then returns to do - so at the end of the harmonic closing.